-The role of healthcare as well as individual physicians is quickly changing to accommodate modern patients.
+The role of healthcare institutions (both for- and non-profit ones, such as PCNOK), as well as individual physicians, is quickly changing to accommodate modern patients.
 On one hand, we try to limit the use of tech for our children so that we encourage them to spend more active time outside, while at the same time we leverage telehealth to avoid visiting the doctor’s office every time we have a question.
 Emerging technologies that rely on artificial intelligence, machine learning, and the like are also reshaping the way we’re using our healthcare.

 In the midst of it all, and especially now as the pandemic still rages on, medical education has been forced to take a leap, rather than a step, towards an even more tech and digital-based approach, such as telemedicine visits.
 The shortage of staff has pushed many medical institutions to provide quick educational courses to their staff in order to expand their knowledge.
 Then again, the entire educational sector is adapting to the pandemic and remote learning.
 Here, we’ll talk about a few of the core changes medical education is going through that involve technology and digital outlets.

 App-based assistance for med students